officialTechBro/Budgetra_-expenseTracker-/README.md

-# 💰 Expense & Income Tracker Dashboard
+# 💰 Budgetra - Expense & Income Tracker Dashboard

 A modern web-based application for tracking expenses and incomes.
 Easily monitor financial activities, visualize summaries, and manage entries with an intuitive interface.